melloddy/performance_evaluation/relative_deltas/README.md

 ### Step 3-2: Setup task performance file locations
 Please decide your working directory and copy `file_location.sh` there.<br>
 Fill-in the pathes to the task-level performance files of CLS/CLSAUX (produced above with an ADCP result column) and of REG/HYB models in `file_location.sh` for both SP and MP.
 (On the repo, you can find this shell script [here](https://git.infra.melloddy.eu/wp3/performance_evaluation/-/blob/year3/relative_deltas/file_locations.sh).)<br>
+You will also need the list of "alive" assays and the list of first line safety panel assays (one column data frame with an input_assay_id column).<br>

 ### Step 3-3: Run the relative_deltas.py script over desired comparisons